solosky/pixl.js/docs/en/04-Using-Firmware.md

 - Dirty
 ## Language
 You can change the language displayed on the device
-## Auto Storage
+## External Storage
-Turning ON this setting the local storage(s) of the device are hidden on the root of the Amiibo Emulator application, if this setting is OFF the «External Flash» object is shown at the root of the Amiibo Emulator application.
+You could view the external storage status and usage here, enter this menu could view the external storage usage details and perform format operation.
-## Backlight / OLED Contrast
+## Backlight / Contrast
 With this setting you can control the brightness of the LCD screen or the contrast of the OLED screen.
 ## Menu Animation
 Enable / disable the animation of items larger than screen allowing to read them completely, enabling this option increase the battery consumption.